 01-12-1896 – 07-11-1973 Nobuko Yoshiya – Born in Niigata Niigata Prefecture, Japan.
 She was a Japanese novelist, and was one of modern Japan’s most commercially successful and prolific writers, specializing in serialized romance novels and adolescent girls’ fiction.
 She was a pioneer in Japanese lesbian literature, including the Class S genre (Japanese term used to refer to strong emotional bonds between schoolgirls).
 Several of her stories have been made into films.
 She had a 52 year relationship with Monma Chiyo, a mathematics teacher.
 She was one of the first Japanese women to emulate Western fashion in the 1920’s by cutting her hair short.
-Yoshiya was also one of the first Japanese women to own a car, she designed her own house, and was the first Japanese women to own a racehorse, which along with golf, would become a passion of hers.
+Yoshiya was also one of the first Japanese women to own a car.
+She designed her own house, and was the first Japanese women to own a racehorse, which along with golf, would become a passion of hers.
 In 1957, Yoshiya adopted Monma as her daughter, the only legal way for lesbians to share property and make medical decisions for each other.
-After her death, her house became the Yoshiya Nobuko Memorial Museum.
+Upon her death in 1973, her house became the Yoshiya Nobuko Memorial Museum.
 Her study has been left as she had it with her handwritten manuscripts and favorite objects on display.

 01-12-1856 – 04-14-1925 John Singer Sargent – Born in Florence, Italy to American parents.
 As a child, he traveled throughout Europe